Egglord-from-TPT/debug_egg/README.md

 degg.debug_egg("YOUR_TEXT", "YOUR_COLOR") # Prints the line it was called on, with the text, colored in the color.

+degg.degg_msg= # If you want to disable the starting message, set it to 0 or False.

 # !NB!

 Use: pip install debug-egg